claudiopetrini/face-detection-browser-opencv/README.md

 # face-detection-browser-opencv

-Real-time face detection using OpenCV, Node.js, and WebSockets.
+Real-time face detection using WebRTC, OpenCV, Node.js, and WebSockets.

 Similar to [face-detection-node-opencv](https://github.com/claudiopetrini/face-detection-node-opencv) but this time: